 The family also manages a higher rainfall property in the North-Eastern tip of Tasmania at Gladstone covering 6,300 hectares.

-Clare has 20 years’ experience in providing governance and risk advice to Australian and global organisations including major ASX listed companies, public sector departments and the not-for-profit sector.
+Clare has 20 years’ experience in providing financial and operational audit, governance and risk advice to Australian and global organisations including major ASX listed companies, public sector departments and the not-for-profit sector.
 Her most recent role was as a senior partner at Deloitte where she was the Lead Partner of the Australian Risk Services Public Sector and Not-for-Profit industry group.
 She was a founding Director of the Deloitte Foundation and a recognised advocate of work place diversity as an executive of the firm’s Inspiring Women program.
+Clare is the Chair of the Risk and Audit Committee.
+She is a Director of Smart Recovery Australia and Treasurer of the Australian Watercolour Institute.
+Clare holds a degree in History and Philosophy (BA Hons), is a Graduate of the Australian Institute of Company Directors, studied post graduate accounting at the University of Technology Sydney and is a Certified Internal Auditor.